 Memos, reports, or results of any equipment test or metering data that provides perspectives, calculations, or metrics related to failure rates of load control receivers, thermostats or similar devices used to control participant loads during events.

-The evaluation reserves the option to conduct participant level independent metering studies to inform the verification of load management program savings.
+The EM&V team may conduct participant-level independent metering studies to inform the verification of load management program savings.

 References and Efficiency Standards